margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for all the cheerful people in 7-11
 * Grateful for what people are doing to appreciate the summer days
 * Grateful for all the workers in hotels and healing spaces in hotels
+* Grateful for the songs on heartbreak in hotels
+* Grateful for the sun shining down in Memphis
+* Grateful for the Cherokee stories
+* Grateful for the River and the entrepreneurs in Tennessee
+* Grateful for the caring people outside the restaurant on Colley Avenue
+* Grateful for the woman in the CVS

 <br>